alisheryeginbay/anki-to-markdown/README.md

 // Or get JSON data
 let json = try collection.toJSON()

-// Access media files
-for (filename, data) in collection.mediaFiles {
+// Access media files (lazy loaded - no memory bloat) for filename in collection.media.filenames {
-    // save or process media
+    // Get URL without loading into memory if let url = collection.media.url(for: filename) {
+        print(url)
     }

+    // Or load data on demand
+    if let data = collection.media.data(for: filename) {
+        // process media
+    }

+    // Or copy directly to destination
+    try collection.media.copy(filename: filename, to: destinationURL) }
 ```